rogerhyam/audiowand/README.md

   * `chmod +x update_core.sh`
   * `./update_core.sh`
 * (You can run the update_core script anytime you think the git repository might have changed)
-* Initialise your data directory with the test data from the core build you only want to do this once at the beginning!
+* Initialise your data directory with the test data from the core build.
+You only want to do this once at the beginning!
   * `cp -r audiowand/data/* www/data`
 * Get a copy of the config.xml in the www and remove the Cordova one.
 We use one in the WWW to make it simpler with Phonegap
   * `rm config.xml`